 - Once the folder opens, search for the entry of Minecraft, right-click it and select Delete.

-- Restart your computer properly and check if the error message went away.
+- Restart your computer properly, then launch Minecraft and check if the error message has gone away.

 Minecraft also has some in-game options to change the style and mechanisms of rendering and running a game.
-If you have selected modules who place appearance first, your computer might get strained to a point where the game crashes.
-There are several options which you can change to lower the load on your computer.
+If you have selected modules that place appearance first, your computer might get strained to a point where the game crashes.
+There are several options that you can change to lower the load on your computer.
 Check them out.

 - Open Settings of your Minecraft and navigate to Video Settings.